terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

    * - \ ``@DecimalMin``\
      - BigDecimal, BigInteger, String, byte, short, int, long and wrapper (In case of Hibernate Validator implementation, it is also possible to use it with arbitrary CharSequence, Number inherited class.)
-     - Validate whether the Decimal value is greater than the minimum value.
+     - |Validate whether the Decimal value is greater than or equal to the minimum value.
+       | By specifying \ ``inclusive = false``\ , it is possible to change to an operation so as to validate whether the value is greater than the minimum value.
      - Refer @DecimalMax
    * - \ ``@DecimalMax``\
      - BigDecimal, BigInteger, String, byte, short, int, long and wrapper (In case of Hibernate Validator implementation, it is also possible to use it with arbitrary CharSequence, Number inherited class.)
-     - Validate whether the Decimal value is less than the maximum value.
+     - | Validate whether the decimal value is less than or equal to the maximum value.
+       | By specifying \ ``inclusive = false``\ , it is possible to change to an operation so as to validate whether the value is less than the maximum value.
      - | @DecimalMin("0.0")
        | @DecimalMax("99999.99")
        | private BigDecimal price;